michael-fa/DiscordAMX_net3.1/README.md

 ## Current Features
-* Set the DiscordActivity ('playing' for now only) Text
+* Set the DiscordActivity ('playing, listening, watching') Text
 * Send Messages to any channel
 * Setting timers
+* Private DM Handling
 * Receive onReaction, onMemberJoin, onMemberLeave, onMessage, on onCommand! **(Note until wiki is done: Commands in DiscordAMX are all handled with / as prefix!)**